-The procedure is done to disable heart cells that are creating an irregular heartbeat ( arrhythmias ).
+This procedure is done to disable heart cells that are creating an irregular heartbeat called arrhythmias .
 After the procedure, normal heart rhythm should be restored.

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have cardiac catheter cryoablation, your doctor will review a list of possible complications, which may include:

 Factors that may increase the risk of complications include: